A Brief History

 While we certainly form our own opinions about various people, groups, and actions, as to whether or not their character is terrorist or freedom fighter, we decline to rant publicly about those opinions.
 Instead, we ask you, our valued readers to utilize your considerable talents and experiences to expound on the subject and give us your own definition of when a person or action is terrorism as opposed to legitimate freedom fighting.

-Questions for Students (and others): Is terrorism justified when fighting against an unjust power?
+Question for students (and subscribers): Is terrorism justified when fighting against an unjust power?
 Is it right to take revenge against terrorists?
 Is it right to take revenge against a government or other entity or people that have committed an unjust act or acts?
 Can terrorism really be defined?
 (If so, how?)
 Please let us know in the comments section below this article.

 Your readership is much appreciated!